noc107/Shift-Challenge/README.md

 In the Test Cases file, there is one wrong test case.
 The test case D says that the result must be INFP but it's actually INFJ.

+As not being specified, there is not email duplication checking.

+Hope you like it! :)